 By the end of the Program, the names and logos of most Accountable Entities will have become intrinsically linked with MCC and the Government.
 Accordingly, the Accountable Entity name, logo and related brands are considered Program Assets to be disposed of by the end of the Closure Period.
 To the extent that an Accountable Entity will continue operations after the Closure Period with sources of funding other than MCC Funding, the Accountable Entity must cease to use the name and logo that it used during Compact implementation, except as may be agreed by MCC.
 The Program Closure Plan must specify that the Accountable Entity will change its name and logo and specify the procedure for doing so (including any amendments required to its constituent documents).
 If MCC will allow continued use of the names and logos, MCC may specify the conditions by which the Accountable Entity may continue to use the name and logo for a period of time and in a manner described in the Program Closure Plan.
 In general, MCC will only consider allowing the Accountable Entity to continue to use a name and logo to the extent that the Accountable Entity is completing or continuing projects funded by MCC in the Compact, such as pursuant to co-financing and parallel financing arrangements, or has been selected as eligible to develop a subsequent Compact.

 Budgeting for Closure

 The Accountable Entity must carefully budget MCC Funding towards the end of the Compact to ensure that all expenses can be paid and that appropriate amounts of funds are planned and reserved for Closure Expenses.
-No additional funding for Closure Expenses will be provided by MCC.

 In anticipation of Program closure, the Accountable Entity will need to periodically review and adjust budgets as necessary for the following reasons: